-Economists derive policy not only in business, but also in politics, health, law education, religion, and many other fields.
-The Economics concentrations are an excellent preparation both for numerous non-academic careers and for graduate studies in various disciplines.
+Economists derive policy not only in business, but also in politics, health, law education, religion and many other fields.
+The economics program at UIW is an excellent preparation for numerous non-academic careers and for graduate studies in various disciplines.

 The major fields of business are all applied to economics.
 For example, the field of marketing uses the economic theory of markets to identify more effective ways to sell goods and services.
 The study of law and politics aims to assure that the interaction of politics and the economy allows the economy to function well.
 Management science uses economic policy analysis to create better forecasts and more efficient systems of production and operations.

 Because economics is the basis of many professions, a degree in this field provides a valuable credential for entering almost any career.